Support

 Assembled includes real-time analytics that provide visibility into individual agent activity and team performance.

-Not only do workforce management platforms allow you to easily track metrics and generate reports but they also make scheduling and forecasting far easier.
+Not only do workforce management tools allow you to easily track metrics and generate reports but they also make scheduling and forecasting far easier.
 That translates to efficient support managers, satisfied agents, and ultimately, happy customers.

 Adopting such an advanced solution can be daunting for small teams — you’re certainly not alone if you think you’re not quite ready for workforce management.
 Consider a survey from Gartner on emerging service technologies, which reveals that organizations perceive workforce management software as having a low current value but a future value that’s quite high.